 Among the most famous landmarks you can visit for free in Rome are the Spanish Steps, Piazza Navona, the Pantheon, St. Peter’s Basilica and all the other churches, including the important Saint Paul Outside the Walls, San Giovanni in Laterano, San Pietro in Vincoli, Santa Maria Maggiore and the two Trastevere basilicas Santa Maria and Santa Cecilia.

 Visiting Rome’s parks is also free and doesn’t only involve a stroll in the green.
 Rome’s urban gardens are historical places because they all were former residences of local noble families.

-So inside, you can visit palaces, museums, themed gardens, lakes as well as see local wildlife and a variety of plant species.
-Villa Borghese, Villa Pamphilj, Villa Ada and Villa Torlonia were all aristocratic residences, with Villa Ada being the residence of the Savoy royal family and Villa Torlonia where Benito Mussolini used to live.
+So inside, you can visit palaces, museums, themed gardens, and lakes as well as see local wildlife and a variety of plant species.
+Villa Borghese, Villa Pamphilj, Villa Ada, and Villa Torlonia were all aristocratic residences, with Villa Ada being the residence of the Savoy royal family and Villa Torlonia where Benito Mussolini used to live.

 But this is really only the tip of the iceberg because every neighborhood in Rome has its own personality and the free things to do in Rome are potentially never-ending!

 Make sure you read our full guide to the free things to do in Rome.

 What if I come to Rome with my baby?

 I’d say to pack wisely and pick the right hotel in the right neighborhood!
 While these are essential steps, exploring Rome with a baby does require some attention.
 First of all, if you are traveling with a stroller, you need to be careful because Rome’s streets are often connected with staircases and not all metro and train stations have (functioning) elevators.